Terry Considine: Personal life

-Considine is married to Betsy Callaway Considine.
+Considine is married to Betsy Callaway Considine and they live in Cherry Hills Village, Colorado.
 The couple are actively involved in education reform and ranching in western Colorado.
 They have three adult children and three grandchildren.

 Philanthropy

 Considine and his wife Betsy Callaway Considine provide charitable support, primarily to education and faith-based causes, including Compositive Primary, a workplace primary school on the Anschutz Medical Campus in Aurora, Colorado.

 Considine and his wife have established the Considine Family Foundation.
 In 2017, it endowed a Harvard Law School professorship in honor of Antonin Scalia.

+Considine was formerly chairperson of the Bradley Foundation.